lalimasharda/Fake-Review-Detection/README.md

 # Fake-Review-Detection
-A website to classify reviews of an e-commerce website as real or fake based on probabilistic reasoning using Naive Bayes algorithm to perform analysis.
+An application to classify reviews of an e-commerce website as real or fake based on probabilistic reasoning of Naive Bayes algorithm to perform analysis.